 This policy is available on our school website and is available on request from the school office.
-We also inform parents and carers about this policy when their children join our school and through our school newsletter.

 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-This policy is read alongside the guidance included in:-
+This policy is read alongside the guidance included in:

-- Keeping children safe in education 2022 - Sexual violence & sexual harassment between children in schools and colleges Sept 2021
+- Keeping children safe in education 2024 - Sexual violence & sexual harassment between children in schools and colleges Sept 2021